maniospas/FedSync/README.md

     alg.round() # a full federated averaging round to obtain an improved model
     # show some validation here (and can include a convergence check)
 ```

+The client model should have the exact same architecture as
+the servers.

 ## Custom data